microsoft/azuredevopslabs/labs/vstsextend/azuredevopsprojectdotnet/readme.md

       ![addcode2](images/addcode.png)

-1. In your browser, navigate to the **Pipelines \| Builds**.
+1. In your browser, navigate to the **Pipelines \| Pipelines**.
 You should now see a build is in progress.
 The changes you just made are automatically built and deployed via  Azure DevOps CI/CD pipelines.

     ![buildqueue](images/buildqueue.png)